christofjans/sitesrc/Converting_Markdown_to_PDF.md

 * `--print-to-pdf` : the path to the outputted PDF file
 * The last argument is the path to the HTML input file

-I've noticed that headless chrome only works with absolute paths, not relative paths.
+> **Warning** : I've noticed that headless chrome only works with absolute paths, not relative paths.
 You can use [`Resolve-Path`](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/resolve-path?view=powershell-7.1) to transform a relative path into an absolute path.

 The final script is this: